MarkusEicher/get2learnthis/README.md

-## Roadmap for August 2022
+## Roadmap for December 2022

-- Finalizing the repo setup and adding contributing.md
+- Start and maintain the project

 - Build up the project and documentation website

-## Screenshots
+## Project status

-At this pre alpha stage there exist only a flat css file with extensive explanation to the topic of SEO in the head of the file.
+At this stage, there exist only some files in the assets folder with extensive comments as explanation to the topic of the file.
 This kind of information will be available in the later application in a more convenient form.
 This is only an example for a first glimpse of the web development part of the app.

 ![1](https://user-images.githubusercontent.com/83175378/186280266-91ffa71d-df80-481f-9169-bee315b9e2d0.PNG)